-RCC has assembled a chart of COVID-19 relief measures specifically applicable to retailers.
-The information is broken down by federal programs and for each province and territory.
+RCC has assembled the COVID-19 relief measures that are specifically applicable to retailers.
+The information is broken down by federal programs and for each province.

 - Access to direct financial support such as grants and loans

 - Supports available specifically for small and medium businesses

 - Tax deferrals and filing extensions

 - Essential service worker top up for employees including which regions retail qualifies

 - Support for commercial renters including implications for each region regarding CECRA

 - Support available directly to retail employees

 Please note interactive table may take a minute to load.
 Information on all provinces is available.
 To customize to your regions, click the “Columns” button and choose which provinces you would like to display.
 See demo